e-shere/RPi/README.md

 # RPi
 ## What I have done:

+### piaudio.py
+This records audio input from external microphone to a circular buffer, while simultaneously analysing the audio to [detect voice activity](https://github.com/wiseman/py-webrtcvad).
+When voice activity is detected audio is saved to a wav file, with time when voice activity began as the file name.

 ### pimotion.py
 This records video to a circular buffer, 10 seconds long, while simultaneously analysing the video to detect motion.
-When motion is detected video is recorded to a file in the folder h264 in h264 format.
+When motion is detected, video is recorded to a file in the folder h264 in h264 format.

 ### renaming.py
 This loops through all the video files in h264, renames them to the date and time of their creation in the format '%Y_%m_%d_%H_%M_%S'.
 Finally it saves them into the dated folder.